IE-482-582/Final-Project---Maze-Runners/README.md

 ```
 ## Setting up the Voice Commands

-- Grab the current github repo
+- Grab the current github repo and download it.
+Open a new terminal window.

 ```
 cd ~/Downloads